agile-ts/documentation/docs/quick_start/Vue.md

 4️⃣ After binding the States to the Vue Component (Step 3), we can access it like a local State in the `html` code.
-However, the AgileTs State `values` are under the `sharedState` property located to separate them a little from the local Vue States.
+However, the AgileTs State `values` are under the `sharedState` property located to separate them from the local Vue States.

 ```ts
 MY_FIRST_STATE.set(`Hello World ${++helloWorldCount}`);